-If the amount on line 33 is not paid by the due date or if a balance due return is filed after the due date, penalty and interest are added according to the rules outlined in lines 34 and 35.
+If the amount on line 34 is not paid by the due date or if a balance due return is filed after the due date, penalty and interest are added according to the rules outlined in lines 35 and 36.

-Extension of Time to File Your Return: Interest is due on any delinquent tax balance, even if you have been granted an extension of time to file the return.
+Extension of Time to File: Interest is due on any delinquent tax balance, even if you have been granted an extension of time.
 If 90% of your tax liability is paid on or before the original due date of your return, an automatic extension is applied and no penalty is assessed.

-LINE 34-INTEREST: Effective for calendar year 2008 - if you paid your Kansas tax after the original due date, compute interest at the rate of .75% per month (or fraction thereof) on the balance due and enter the result on line 34.
+LINE 35-INTEREST.
+If you paid your Kansas tax after the original due date, compute interest at the rate of .417% per month (or fraction thereof) on the balance due and enter the result on line 35.

-LINE 35-PENALTY: If you paid your Kansas tax after the original due date, compute the penalty at 1% for each month (or portion thereof) the return is late or the tax is unpaid on the balance due amount, up to a maximum of 24%.
-Enter this amount on line 35.
+LINE 36-PENALTY.
+If you paid your Kansas tax after the original due date, compute the penalty at 1% for each month (or portion thereof) the return is late or the tax is unpaid on the balance due amount, up to a maximum of 24%.
+Enter this amount on line 36.

-LINE 36-ESTIMATED TAX PENALTY: If underpayment of estimated tax penalty is due, enter the amount from your Schedule K-220 on line 36 and enclose Schedule K-220 with the return.
-If you are annualizing to compute the penalty, check the box on line 36.
+LINE 37-ESTIMATED TAX PENALTY.
+If underpayment of estimated tax penalty is due, enter the amount from your Schedule K-220 on line 37 and enclose Schedule K-220 with the return.
+If you are annualizing to compute the penalty, check the box on line 37.
 Any corporation which began business in Kansas during this period is not required to file a declaration, and no underpayment of estimate tax penalty will be imposed.

-LINE 37-TOTAL TAX, INTEREST, AND PENALTY DUE: Add lines 33, 34, 35 and 36 and enter the result on line 37.
-Complete Form K-120V, Corporate Payment Voucher, and enclose it with your return and payment.
-Form K-120V can be found in this tax booklet.
+LINE 38-TOTAL TAX, INTEREST & PENALTY DUE.
+Add the amount on lines 34 through 37.
+Complete Form K-120V, Corporate Payment Voucher.
 A balance due less than \$5.00 does not need to be paid.
-Make check or money order payable to "Kansas Corporation Tax" and enclose it with your return and voucher.
-Do not staple or otherwise attach your payment to the voucher or to your return.
-Returned check charge: A fee of \$30.00, plus costs for a registered letter (currently \$9.31), is charged on all returned checks.
+Make check or money order payable to "Kansas Corporate Tax."
+Do not staple or attach anything to your return.
+Returned check charge: A fee of \$30.00, plus costs for a registered letter (currently \$10.04), is charged on all returned checks.